Inside My 4×4 Sprinter Camper Van Conversion by Outside Van

 I measured the dimensions of each shelf, and then I went to the Container Store and found some lightweight bins that would help keep this space organized.
 The handle on the bins make it easy to pull them out and get what we need, and each shelf has a lip that prevents the bins from sliding around.

-The door of the closet is made of Sileather.
-It’s soft and it zips and rolls up, clipping at the top.
-I chose a roll up door instead of a door that swings open for two reasons.
 First, this roll up door is lighter-weight than a door made out of wood, and it’s always good to cut weight wherever you can.
 Second, having it roll up means I can access the inside of the closet from the bed or from the front of the van anytime.
-A swing out door would have only allowed access to the closet from one side and would have taken up more space.
-This is the first closet of its kind that Outside Van has built, and it may be one of my favorite features of my van conversion.
+A swing out door would have only allowed access to the closet from one side.

 When I was designing this van, I wondered how we (and our dogs) could easily get up onto the bed.
 Outside Van came up with this genius idea to have a pull-out step directly below the closet.
 This step is the perfect height for climbing in and out of the bed and also serves as an extra seat that has come in handier than we expected when cooking or putting on our shoes.
 The step has a load rating capacity of 300 pounds, and we leave it out when we are driving since Charlie likes to ride in the bed.

-Below the step is a large open cabinet.
-We designed this cabinet to be big enough for a portable toilet if we decided to have one (check out the best campervan toilet options here).
-We currently don’t carry a portable cassette toilet (more on our toilet below), so instead we use this area to store our dog food and our air fryer.
+After much debate, we decided to stick to our old system of using pee jars and a wag bag toilet, so instead we use this area to store our dog food and our air fryer.
 And yes, we bring our air-fryer – it requires 1500 watts at the highest temps, and we can bake, make toast, cook tofu, and more with it.

 Storage in a Sprinter Van conversion built by Outside Van